prayag-dave-01/india-cpi-inflation-analysis/README.md

 The project compares inflation movements before and after the 2020 COVID-19 period.

-- Food and beverages experienced a temporary spike during 2020 before moderating.
+- Overall Shift: Pre-2020 average inflation across these categories stood at 5.2%, which then increased to 5.87% post-2020, showing a overall baseline rise in cost pressures.
-- Health showed a notable increase across the post-2020 period.
+- Food & Beverages: Experienced a temporary spike to 7.8% during the initial 2020 lockdown, but stabilized post-2020 at 4.6% (a slight +0.4% net increase over 2019 levels).
-- Household goods and services also showed a post-2020 increase.
+- Health Services: Saw a delayed but significant surge post-2020, climbing from 7.2% in 2019 to 7.8% in 2021 (a net increase of +0.6%).
-- The workbook's analysis calculates an overall average inflation rate of approximately **5.2% before 2020** and **5.87% after 2020** for the selected categories.
+- Household Goods & Services: Recorded the largest post-2020 shift, rising from 4.2% pre-pandemic up to 5.2% in 2021 (a net increase of +1.0%).

 ---